 As with any other training tool and device, the handler must perform a thorough research and truly understand how the item works.
 Once the handler is well-familiarized with the training tool he can safely put it on his dog.

 To ensure safe usage and avoid the potential dangers, the prong collar must be fitted properly.
-First of all, the prong collar must sit high on the dog’s neck (the appropriate place would be just behind the ears).
+First of all, the prong collar must sit high on the dog’s neck (the appropriate place would be just behind the ears, not as in the picture above!)

 Secondly, the prong collar must fit the dog’s neck perfectly – instead of drooping it should be snug to the neck.
 This implies that all extra links should be removed from the collar.
 If the collar is drooping, it may hurt the dog by pinching or alternatively it may allow the dog to slip out of the collar and escape.
 On the flip side, if the prong collar is too tight, its spikes may damage the dog’s skin around the neck.